miamtech/mealz-documentation/docs/web_ssr/customization/window-mealz.md

 ## window.mealz.features
 - `enableVideoRecipes: () => void`: Call to enable recipes to display a video instead of their picture, if the recipe has a video
-- `enableArticlesInCatalog: () => void`: Enable having Mealz's articles appearing in a dedicated category in the recipe-catalog component
-- `enableGuestsInputOnMyMeals: () => void`: Call to enable guests input on My Meals view
   ![Recipe tag more recipes](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/guestsInputOnMyMeals.png "Recipe tag more recipes")
 - `enableUserPreferences: () => void`: Enable asking and setting user's preferences for more precision in the algorithm
 - `enableTagsOnRecipes: () => void`: Enable displaying tags on recipe-details